eromano/eromano.github.io/_posts/en/posts/23-02-2016-how-to-build-a-cocktail-arcade-machine.md

     </div>
 </div>

-Finally, we arrive at the electronics part (and gets more fun for me) after  bought on Ebay a raspberry pi and a joypad arcade kit I started to work.
-The assembly of all didn’t require much time:
+Finally, We arrive at the electronics part (That's where it gets interesting) after  bought on Ebay a raspberry pi and a joypad arcade kit I started to work to the electronic.
+The assembly of all the parts didn’t require much time:

 <div id="gallery">
     <h2>Joypad settings</h2>